 COMMENT: At meetings where sufficient officials are available so that more than one Referee is appointed for the races, it is strongly recommended that one of them is appointed as the Start Referee.
+This Start Referee should be a specialist and experienced starter, thus basing his observations on a technically sound background.
 To be clear the Start Referee in such circumstances should exercise all the powers of the Referee in relation to the start and is not required to report to or act through any other track Referee when doing so.

 However, if only one Referee is appointed to oversee the races of a certain competition, and considering the powers he has, it is strongly recommended that the Referee be positioned in the start area, during each start (at least for those events using a crouch start) to witness any eventual problem that may occur and to take any decision needed to solve it.
-This will be easier when an IAAF approved Start Information System is in use.
+This will be easier when a World Athletics certified Start Information System is in use.